kwakueshun/codeine-overload/content/blog/url-routing-in-swift/index.md

 How do we know that this is going to get the job done?

-Well, because we are good people, we are going to write unit tests to confirm that our new `APIRouter` types are producing exactly what we expect.
+Well.. because we are good people, we are going to write unit tests to confirm that our new `APIRouter` types are producing exactly what we expect.

 ```swift
 func testSwiftyRoutes() {